zagoruev/vue-money/README.md

 ### Input options

+- tag: HTML-tag to render component.
+Defaults to 'div'
 - value: Numerical input (only required input)
 - locale: Language and country information, such as 'en' or 'en-US'.
 Defaults to 'en'
 - currency-code: ISO 4217 3-character alpha code in upper or lower case.
 Defaults to 'USD'